Valuation Ratios

 How Valuation Ratios Work

 Valuation ratios function as a relative measuring stick.
 They do not tell you the "correct" intrinsic value of a stock in a vacuum; they tell you what the market is willing to pay for it *relative* to something else.
-To use them effectively, an investor must view the ratio through three distinct lenses: 1. **Trend (Historical):** Is the company trading above or below its own 5-year average?
-A stock trading at a 15x P/E when it historically trades at 20x might be undervalued.
-2. **Peer Comparison (Relative):** Is it trading at a discount or premium to its direct competitors?
+To use them effectively, an investor must view the ratio through three distinct lenses: 1.
+Trend (Historical): Is the current ratio higher or lower than the company's 5-year average?
+A stock trading at a 10x P/E when its historical average is 20x might indicate a significant buying opportunity or a fundamental breakdown in the business.
+2. Peer Comparison (Relative): Is it trading at a discount or premium to its direct competitors?
 If Coke trades at 25x and Pepsi at 20x, why the discrepancy?
-Is Coke growing faster, or is it just overpriced?
-3. **Market Comparison (Macro):** How does it compare to the broader market (e.g., S&P 500 average P/E of ~20x)?
-This contextualizes the stock within the current economic environment.
+Is Coke growing faster, or does it possess a stronger brand that justifies a premium?
+3. Market Comparison (Macro): How does it compare to the broader market (e.g., S&P 500 average P/E of ~20x)?
+This contextualizes the stock within the current economic environment, helping investors understand if the entire market is overvalued or if specific sectors are being ignored.
 By triangulating these three perspectives, an analyst can determine if the current multiple is justified.
 The market is generally efficient, so a deviation usually implies a specific market expectation about future risk or growth.
+Understanding these expectations is the key to successful value investing.

 Deep Dive: P/E Nuances (Trailing vs. Forward & PEG)